 Explore Bari Vecchia

-Among the unmissable things to do in Bari there’s exploring the Old Town – aka Bari Vecchia.
+The Old Town – aka Bari Vecchia – is the best starting point to explore the city.
 If you have limited time in the city, skip everything else and just go there.

 A maze of narrow alleys in white cobblestone and bright white buildings alternating with the most colorful ones, Bari Vecchia is the epitome of picturesque and – I am not exaggerating – each and every corner will call for a photo.
 And the best part of it is that even in light of the recent surge of tourism, Bari Vecchia has retained all of its local character.